MethaneRain/Python/Classes/README.md

 ---

 Classes in Python are fairly basic and similar to classes in other languages.
 I have to admit when I first started learning classes it got a bit overwhelming.
-Since I really used Python as a dat and science language for working with atmospheric science and mostly in Jupyter notebooks, I brute forced everything.
+Since I really used Python as a data and science language for working with atmospheric science and mostly in Jupyter notebooks, I brute forced everything.
 I'm hoping to reconsider some projects in the eyes of classes.

 One description of classes that helped me move beyond the abstract terminology was to consider classes like a questionnaire.
 The questionnaire (class) defines needed info and is just an idea until someone fills out the form.
 After filling out the form, an idea has become a thing.
-In Python terms, the class has been instantiated and the user's filled form is an instance fo the class with actual information relevant to the user.
+In Python terms, the class has been instantiated and the user's filled form is an instance of the class with actual information relevant to the user.

 ---